websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/events/sending-custom-events.md

 ## Adding JavaScript Code

 There a few different ways you can add JavaScript code to enable sending custom events.
-Modify an individual page, add a page fragment, or use a custom implementation.
+Modifying an individual page, adding a page fragment, or using a custom implementation.

 ### Modify An Individual Page